harrow-css/2023-multithreading/README.md

 ## Introduction

 Threads are designed to encourage CSS members to specialise and continue refining their skills in one area over many weeks.
-In contrast to most past lectures, we actually want CSS members to **learn things**, as part of a broader effort towards making CSS a training hub instead of a theatre.
+In contrast to most past activities, we actually want CSS members to **get better at CS**, as part of a broader effort towards making CSS a learning, training, and collaboration hub instead of a theatre.

 Threads run after every CSS session on Thursdays for 30-45 minutes (depending on the length of the lecture before it), and will consistently be led by a few boys.
 There may be multiple threads, and there may only be 1-2 people attending each — but that’s OK.
 We are interested in quantity for lectures, but in threads, we focus on quality.